florianbremm/earth-system-homework-2/data_access/README_nasa_imerg.md

 - Opening an HDF5 file with `h5py`:
   - I had never parsed HDF5 before
   - ChatGPT helped me explore the tree structure and attributes

-- Finding a “glob”-like way to list files:
-  - ChatGPT recommended using BeautifulSoup to parse HTML directory listings
-  - This approach worked very well
-  - All information was verified manually by testing and consulting NASA documentation.